-If there’s one thing every SaaS company is worrying about now – it’s churn.
+If there’s one thing every SaaS company is worrying about now – it’s product churn.

 Amid the uncertainties of the coronacrisis – a lot of businesses are looking for unnecessary costs to cut.

 As we wrote in our previous post on customer retention tactics for the time of crisis – trying to stop people from cancelling by giving them discounts is a quick-fix that will backfire in the long run.

 It’s like trying to cure an illness with paracetamol – you may get quick pain relief, but the underlying cause remains unaddressed.
 And actually – while you’re distracted from the immediate symptoms – the bug is causing even more damage in the background.

 To translate this metaphor into the product churn situation in SaaS – if you tackle churn with discounts, you’re simply undermining the value of your product in the eye of the customer.

 What happens next?
 They still see your product as an unnecessary expense (albeit now lower) and will – at some point – cancel anyway.
 So you’re basically deferring the inevitable, while at the same time distracting yourself from facing the underlying cause of your churn:

 The customers are not getting enough value from your product.Maybe your onboarding process isn’t great and they are not adopting the key features that drive them to the ‘AHA moment’ – where they get the value of your product.